Best TV Service Providers for 2022: Plans, Prices, and More

 - Low customer satisfaction scores

-To get Optimum TV service, you must live in Connecticut, New Jersey, or New York (the Bronx, Brooklyn, Long Island, or Westchester).
-And you have to bundle—no standalone TV plans here.
+To get Optimum TV service, you have to bundle—no standalone TV plans here.

 Then you’ll add a TV plan ($30–$115 a month for 50–420+ channels).
 Premier TV has 420+ channels including HBO Max, SHOWTIME, and STARZ for $115 a month ($0.27 per channel).
 That’s a great value for so many channels, especially with the included premiums.